 Noise or other public nuisance, resulting from licensable activities on board a vessel, must not be caused to persons living near to a vessel's berth or along the route of its navigation.
-Where necessary, following comments from interested parties or responsible authorities, the authority may apply conditions on noise control to premises licenses for vessels.
 Furthermore, in response to a representation, the authority may require that specialist supervision in the form of SIA registered door staff or safety attendants is arranged in connection with any regulated entertainment which takes place on board.